andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 `0,1,1,2,3,5,5,6`.
 This encoding isn't something we can directly manipulate in a nice way.

-Because of how everything is always non-decreasing, what if we instead encoded each higher-dimensional coordinate as "count of each value seen?"
+Because we don't care about order, what if we instead encoded each higher-dimensional coordinate as "count of each value seen?"
 For example, we can encode `0,1,1,1,3,5,5,6` as `1-3-0-1-0-2-1`: the first slot represents how many 0s we have, the second how many 1s, the next how many 2s, the next how many 3s, etc. We can encode `0,0,3,4,4,4,6,6` as `2-0-0-1-3-0-2` and `1,1,2,3,3,4,5,5` as `0-2-1-2-1-2-0`.
 The *sum* of the components gives you the total number of higher dimensions (ie, 10D vectors sum to 8)

 And now, a "valid transition" becomes easy to enforce: it's an amount "flowing" from one of those bins to another.
 For example, turning a `1` into a `2` in `1-3-0-1-0-2-1` turns it into `1-2-1-1-0-2-1`.
 We took one of the three 1s and turned them into a single 2.
 This "flowing" operation automatically gives us a valid coordinate without any renormalizing necessary!

-This gives us an algorithm to compute neighbors: we can walk bin-to-bin, "flowing" components from our origin vector to our new vector.
+In this light, we now have an algorithm to compute neighbors without requiring
+renormalization: we can walk bin-to-bin, "flowing" components from our origin vector to our new vector.

-We now have a way to compute neighbors without requiring renormalization!
 We no longer have to try all
 ![3\^d-1](https://latex.codecogs.com/png.latex?3%5Ed-1 "3^d-1") (exponential)
 candidates and re-normalize: we can now only iterate through the ones we care about.